Bangladeshi journalist known for unearthing graft gets bail

 Bangladeshi journalist known for unearthing graft gets bailNew

-DHAKA, Bangladesh (AP) — A court in Bangladesh has awarded conditional bail to a journalist known for her strong reporting on official corruption amid protests at home and abroad calling for her release.
-Rozina Islam, a senior reporter for the leading Prothom Alo newspaper, has been held in detention since her arrest on Monday.
-Her lawyer says she must surrender her passport before bail is granted.
-She was arrested after she allegedly used her cellphone without permission to photograph documents related to government negotiations to buy coronavirus vaccines.
+DHAKA, Bangladesh (AP) — A Bangladeshi journalist has been released from jail after a court awarded her conditional bail, amid protests at home and abroad calling for her release.
+Rozina Islam is a senior reporter for the leading Prothom Alo newspaper.
+She’s known for her strong reporting on official corruption.
+She was held in detention since her arrest Monday.
+Her lawyer says she had to surrender her passport before bail was granted Sunday.
+She was arrested after allegedly using her cellphone without permission to photograph documents related to government negotiations to buy coronavirus vaccines.
 She faces charges of violating the colonial-era Official Secrets Act, which carries a possible death penalty.
-Media and human rights groups criticized the arrest and demanded her unconditional release.